Ultimate Guide to Kayaks

 If you’re just an occasional recreational fisher, then this effort from Lifetime might be all you need.

-I’m A Beginner, What’s The Best Kayak For Me?
+Beginner Kayaks - What’s The Best Kayak For Learning?

 If you’re a beginner, you’re probably just looking to get a feel for kayaking in general.
 Maybe you just want to see if it’s a hobby you can take up regularly?
 Well, if you can, try to rent a kayak first.
 Check out your local area to see if you can rent kayaks for the day.